Niš incident: Incident

-The Fw 189 was a reconnaissance also used for tactical ground attacks which bard similarities with the American P-38 Lightning, a fact even highlighted by German Enigma communications.
+The Fw 189 was a reconnaissance also used for tactical ground attacks which bore similarities with the American P-38 Lightning, a fact even highlighted by German Enigma communications.
 The American planes shifted their fire to the Soviet fighters which were taking off in spite of clearly visible large red star markings on their wings.
 One of the Yak-9s was immediately destroyed.

 The P-38s then climbed to about 500 m and formed a defensive circle above the city of Niš itself, waiting to see how this uncertain situation would be resolved.

 Soon the battle was joined by a second group of Yaks led by Soviet fighter ace Captain Aleksandr Koldunov, who took off from another airbase near Niš.
 The 'tangle of death' that formed in the air moved westward across the city with the sound of machine gun and cannon fire.
 Nine Soviet Yak-3 and an unidentified number of US P-38 fighters participated in the battle, which lasted for about another 15 minutes.

 The report of the 866th IAP, the first Soviet account of the air battle, began by describing the incident as follows:

 On 7 November 1944, at 12:50 [Moscow time] a group of 12 Lightning aircraft carried out a ground attack on units of the rifle corps of the 3rd Ukrainian Front, moving west along the road from Niš in the area of Čamurlija.
 Four aircraft in formation on an extended bearing carried out an attack, one at a time...Two [four-plane] flights of Lightnings flew in formation on an extended bearing...After the first attack anti-aircraft fire opened up on the aircraft from the air defenses of the Niš airfield, anti-aircraft fire shot down one Lightning, which fell 1 kilometer north of the airfield.
 At 13:00 the Yak-9 pair on duty of the 866th IAP took off by sight, leader Lieutenant Krivonogikh and wingman Junior Lieutenant Shipulya.
 At 13:05 six Yak-9s took off, leader squadron commander Captain Bondar, flight commanders Senior Lieutenants Surnev, Zheleznov, and Potsiba, pilots Lieutenant Zhestovsky and Junior Lieutenant Serdyuk.
 At 13:10 a Yak-3 pair took off, leader Captain Koldunov and wingman Lieutenant Krasyukov.